-Here in Tower Hamlets, the council took a huge step on Wednesday 20th March 2019 by declaring a climate emergency, committing to reduce emissions from the council to net zero by 2025.
+In March 2019, the he council declared a climate emergency, committing to the reduction emissions from the council to net zero by 2025.

 This came as the result of a petition which, with 1,100 paper signatures and over 1,000 online, was one of the biggest ever presented to our borough.

 Helping to present the petition were two 10-year-olds from a local school who spoke passionately and eloquently about their fears and hopes regarding air pollution and the environment, earning a standing ovation from councillors.